 In time, the roots will grow wherever the stem is touching damp soil.
 Because of this, the longer the cutting is, the bushier your new succulent will be.

-The roots will grow from the nodes where you removed the pearls.
+The roots of your pearls stem cuttings will grow from the nodes where you removed the pearls.
 The resulting plant will be more trailing than bushy at first.

-Your third option is to root the cutting in water.
+Your third option for string of pearls propagation is to root the cutting in water.
 All you have to do is strip off the lower leaves and stick that part of the stem in a glass of water.
 Maintain the water level until the cutting has grown several white roots.
 This usually takes a few weeks.
 You’re essentially giving the roots a head start before sticking them in the soil.